Hatfield Peverel

 Hatfield Peverel is a village and civil parish at the centre of Essex, England.
 It is located 6 miles (10 km) north-east from Chelmsford, the nearest large city, to which it is connected by road and rail.
 The parish includes the hamlets of Nounsley and Mowden.
 Hatfield means a 'heathery space in the forest'; Peverel refers to William Peverel, the Norman knight granted lands in the area by William the Conqueror after the Norman invasion of 1066.
 Sited on high ground east of the River Ter, between Boreham and Witham on the A12, it is situated in the southern extremity of the Braintree District Council area (to which it elects two members).

-In 2020, the built-up area subdivision had an estimated population of 3,226.
-In 2011, the built-up area which includes Nounsley had a population of 3,950 and the parish had a population of 4,376.
+At the 2021 census the parish had a population of 4,285 and the built up area had a population of 3,797.

 Hatfield Peverel is the site of a priory founded by the Saxon Ingelrica, wife of Ranulph Peverel and reputed to be the mistress of William the Conqueror, to atone for her sins, and dissolved by Henry VIII.

 Local amenities

 The parish church, St Andrew's (Church of England) is the surviving fragment of the Norman priory church nave.
-There is also a Methodist Church and a Salvation Army (north-east London headquarters) congregation.
+There is also a Methodist Church.

 The village has a junior school, St. Andrew's C of E, and an adjacent infant school; Scout and Guide organisations, with headquarters in Church Road; a post office; a library; and a doctors' surgery.